acanbolat94/acanbolat94/README.md

 - 👋 Hi, I’m @acanbolat94
 - 👀 I’m interested in .net development and system center
-- 🌱 I’m currently learning .net development
+- 🌱 I’m currently learning c# .net development
 - 💞️ I’m looking to collaborate on full stack development
 - 📫 You can reach me by e-mail